MystenLabs/sui/doc/src/explore/examples.md

 In the [Basics](https://github.com/MystenLabs/sui/tree/main/sui_programmability/examples/basics) example, explore object creation, update, and exchange.

+## Crypto

+In the [Cryptography](https://github.com/MystenLabs/sui/tree/main/sui_programmability/examples/math) example, employ a simple contract to perform verification and ecrecover using a Secp256k1 curve and hash with keccak256 and producing an event with data as a result.

 ## DeFi

 In the [DeFi](https://github.com/MystenLabs/sui/tree/main/sui_programmability/examples/defi) example, find an atomic swap leveraging an escrow agent that is trusted for liveness, but not safety.